-The skull’s teeth are grinding like the pebbles of a storm swept beach now.
+The skull’s teeth are grinding now like the pebbles of a storm swept beach.

-‘Stop that,’ says Mortrissant.
+‘Stop that,’ says Mortrissant to the skull.
 ‘I know you’re fed up.
 I’ll be as quick as I can.’

 Princesse should be grateful Mortissant learned his skills when fighting painted the sails red, thought Mortissant as he began to cut.
-At least the sewing will be quick.
-The stitching’s the easy part, splinters are all he has to worry about.
+At least the sewing will be quick although the augur was the hardest part.
+Punching holes through bone was never easy.
+But soon splinters are all he has to worry about.
 The Countess does the rest as off cuts thump into the gunnels.

 ‘There,’ says Mortrissant as the figure on the deck stands up.
 ‘You happy?
 I made them extra strong this time so you don’t fall off.

 Countess Elizabeth Bathory, curtsies, and her teeth bounce faster than the lightning flickering on the horizon.
-The stitches around her neck seem sturdy enough decides Mortissant with a critical eye.
+The stitches round her neck seem sturdy enough decides Mortissant with a critical eye.

-‘I know,’ says the pirate, ‘but there’s nothing I can do about that until you have another one.
+‘I know,’ says the pirate, ‘but there’s nothing I can do about that until we find the right one.
 You’ll just have to stop being so vain until then.
 Anyway, there’ll be plenty of time for fixing you up later.
 We’ll find a girl from somewhere and you can borrow hers.
 I brought enough needle and thread for a fleet just in case; you always lose them.